aptivate/dye/readme-cookiecutter.rst

     remote: Compressing objects: 100% (33/33), done.
     remote: Total 49 (delta 6), reused 48 (delta 5)
     Unpacking objects: 100% (49/49), done.
-    full_name (default is "Your full name here")?
-Hamish Downer email (default is "you@example.com")? hamish@aptivate.org
     project_name (default is "dj-project")? redditclone
+    domain_name: (default is "Domain name")?
+    author_name: (default is "Your Name")?
+    email: (default is "Your email")?
+    description: (default is "A short description of the project.")?
-    app_name (default is "djproject")? redditclone
+    year: (default is "Current year")?
-    project_short_description (default is "Your project description goes here")?
-A reddit clone. release_date (default is "2013-08-15")?
-2013-08-15
-    year (default is "2013")?
-2013
+    django_type: (default is "normal")?
-    version (default is "0.1.0")?
-0.3.0
+    use_pytest: (default is "no")?

+Note that django_type can be normal, minimal or cms - this affects what packages are added.

 Enter the project and take a look around::